-Leon casino, There was a lot of nuttiness during the 2016 election, so you’re forgiven if you don’t remember all of it.
+There was a lot of nuttiness during the 2024 election, so you’re forgiven if you don’t remember all of it.
 However, there was one oft-overlooked incident that I think perfectly illustrated a primary problem with the modern conservative in America.

 Fiorina’s eyes lit up and she couldn’t wait to drop the line, “Oh Katie, would you ask a male candidate that question?”
 At which point I screamed at the screen, “Yes, you ding dong.
 It’s a legitimate question.
 Your pretend feminism is garbage.”

 Conservatives, lately, seem to think that words and phrases are magic, and that when the left says things like “would you ask a male candidate that question?” we’re playing some kind of word game where we score points with the hidden PC Overlords.

 You see it a lot now in the term “fake news.”
 At this point the entrenched Trump supporters (and the president himself) desperately holding off facts love to call anything that accurately reports on the American dumpster fire “fake news.”
 It’s like Uno.
 First one to say the word wins.